 - 1.1.
-This document establishes the procedures for ensuring that the level of respiratory protection provided by the Chemical, Biological, Radiological, and Nuclear (CBRN) Air-Purifying Escape Respirator (APER) performance requirements submitted for approval, extension of approval, or examined during certification product audits, meet the minimum certification standards set forth in this standard test procedure (STP) as prescribed by Title 42 CFR, Part 84, Subpart G, Section 84.63(a)(c)(d); Federal Register Volume 60, Number 110, June 8, 1995. - 1.2.
-The purpose of this STP is to describe the test conditions and procedures necessary to test and certify manufacturer submitted CBRN APER applications against Sarin (GB) vapor, while the respirator is operated in dynamic mode by means of a breather pump connected to the breathing zone of a manikin headform.
+This document establishes the procedures for ensuring the level of respiratory protection provided by Chemical, Biological, Radiological, and Nuclear (CBRN) Protection requirements for Full Facepiece, Tight Fitting, Negative Pressure, Air-Purifying Respirator (APER) submitted for Approval, Extension of Approval, or examined during Certification Product Audits, meet the minimum certification standards set forth in Title 42 CFR, Part 84, Subpart G, Section 84.63(a)(c)(d); Federal Register Volume 60, Number 110, June 8, 1995. - 1.2.
+The purpose of this STP is to describe the test conditions and procedures necessary to test and certify manufacturer submitted CBRN APER applications against Sulfur Mustard (HD) liquid and vapor, while the respirator is operated in dynamic mode by means of a breather pump connected to the breathing zone of a manikin headform.
 Instrumentation is integrated into the chamber for the purpose of generating and controlling challenge concentrations and detecting agent permeation and penetration of the respirator.
-This procedure is a separate test under the NIOSH NPPTL Respirator Branch, Certification, Evaluation and Testing Section (CET) heading of CET-APERS-STP-CBRN-0450 for challenge of Sarin (GB) vapor.
+This procedure is a separate test under the NIOSH NPPTL Respirator Branch, Certification, Evaluation and Testing Section (CET) heading of CET-APERS-STP-CBRN-0451 for challenge of Sulfur Mustard (HD) liquid and vapor.
 This procedure is designed to test the respirator as a dynamic breathing system and generate repeatable results under laboratory conditions.